Unique Carrollian manifolds emerging from Einstein spacetimes: Abstract

 \section{Abstract}

-We explicitly determine all shear-free null hypersurfaces embedded in an Einstein spacetime as oriented 3-dimensional manifolds where each is equipped with a coframe basis, a structure group and a connection.
+We explicitly determine all shear-free null hypersurfaces embedded in an Einstein spacetime, including vacuum asymptotically flat spacetimes.
+We characterize these hypersurfaces as oriented 3-dimensional manifolds where each is equipped with a coframe basis, a structure group and a connection.
 Such manifolds are known as null hypersurface structures (NHSs).
-The coframe and connection one-forms for an NHS arise as solutions to an exterior differential system arising from the Cartan structure equations in the spacetime projected onto the null hypersurface.
+The coframe and connection one-forms for an NHS appear as solutions to the projection of the Cartan structure equations onto the null hypersurface.
 We then show that each NHS corresponds to a Carrollian structure equipped with a unique pair of Ehresmann connection and affine connection.